 Travel by the high speed ETS Train from Gemas to Kuala Lumpur station (KL Sentral) is by far the quickest way to travel, taking just over two hours and a quarter to complete the journey.

-Latest Gemas to KL ETS Timetable from the 3rd of June 2018 in to 2019:
+Latest Gemas to KL ETS Timetable from the 16th of July 2019:

 |Train Number||Departs Gemas||Arrives KL Sentral||Operating Days|